Today, we’re going to give you 15 reasons why bookkeeping is important.

 What story is your bookkeeping telling you?
 Is it a horror story or one where the main character is triumphant?

-Let’s talk about why bookkeeping is important.
+We’ll come back to that!
+So let’s talk about why bookkeeping is important.
 Here are 15 reasons:

 15 Reasons Why Bookkeeping is Important for Businesses